 In JavaScript, null

 is a special value that represents the intentional absence of any object value.
-It is a primitive data type, and it is often used to signify the absence of an object or the lack of a value where one is expected. null
+It is a primitive data type often used when a variable is expected to have an object but currently does not.

 , boolean